Reynaldo Clavasquín: Managerial career

-He retired in 2006 and became assistant manager of F.C.
+Clavasquín retired in 2006 and became assistant manager of F.C.
 Motagua and in his first season he became champion.
 In October 2012 he made his debut as head coach of Motagua after the departure of Mexican coach José Treviño.
 In March 2013, he resigned from his position and instead continued as the assistant manager of the team.

 He was appointed by Valle in summer 2013.

 In the summer 2014 F.C.
 Motagua announced, that Clavasquín had returned to the club and would be the manager of their reserve team.
 He was in charge of the team until May 2016, where he became the manager of Platense FC.

 In January 2018, Clavasquín was once again appointed as manager of Valle.

 On 18 February 2019, Clavasquín was appointed as manager of C.D.
 Honduras Progreso.
 After poor results in the last matches and the club on the verge of relegation, he decided to resign already on 11 April 2019.